MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/python-webapp.md

    > [!Important]
    > To simplify the service connection, use the same email address for Azure DevOps as you use for Azure.

 1. Once you sign in, the browser displays your Azure DevOps dashboard, at the URL *https:\//dev.azure.com/\<your-organization-name>*.
 An Azure DevOps account can belong to one or more *organizations*, which are listed on the left side of the Azure DevOps dashboard.
+If more than one organization is listed, select the one you want to use for this walkthrough.
 By default, Azure DevOps creates a new organization using the email alias you used to sign in.

-   If you have more than one organization in your Azure DevOps account, select the one you want to use for this walkthrough.

    A project is a grouping for boards, repositories, pipelines, and other aspects of Azure DevOps.
 If your organization doesn't have any projects, enter the project name *Flask Pipelines* under **Create a project to get started**, and then select **Create project**.

    ![First view of Azure DevOps dashboard](../_img/python/azure-devops-dashboard.png)